josipcodes/community-helper/README.md

 ### Acknowledgements

 - I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of this project, especially when self-doubt kicked in.
+- I would also like to thank Petra for providing feedback on the overall page feel.